Writers Victoria offers courses run by Victorian, interstate and international tutors. Get to know them here.

 Elizabeth Flux is a freelance writer and editor at large for the Melbourne City of Literature Office.
 Her nonfiction work has been widely published and includes essays on film, culture, and identity as well as interviews and feature articles.
 She was the winner of the inaugural Feminartsy Fiction prize, has been shortlisted for the Rachel Funari prize three times, was shortlisted for the Liminal Fiction Prize and the Fair Australia Prize, was longlisted for the Peter Carey Short Story Award and her fiction has been published in multiple anthologies including New Australian Fiction 2020, Collisions, Best Australian Stories, Best Summer Stories and The Big Issue Fiction Edition.
 She is also a past Wheeler Centre Hot Desk Fellow.

-Eloise Grills is a writer, artist and author of big beautiful female theory (Affirm Press, 2022).
+Eloise Grills is a writer, artist and author of big beautiful female theory (Affirm Press, 2022), which was shortlisted for the 2023 Stella Prize.
 She loves supporting artists and writers to hone their craft and has done so through university tutoring, disability art facilitation, mentoring, online courses like her self-styled Finishing Up Club and Express Media’s Toolkits program.
 She is interested in creative work that plays in the boundaries of genres and forms, taking radical risks.

 Grace Chan is a speculative fiction writer and doctor.
 She has been shortlisted for the Aurealis and Norma K Hemming Awards, and for Viva la Novella.
 Her short fiction can be found in Clarkesworld, Going Down Swinging, Aurealis, and many other places.
 Her debut novel, Every Version of You, explores identity and transformation through virtual reality and mind-uploading (Affirm Press, 2022).